Please choose between the following three options for navigation.

 Impact investing – Is it right for your organization

-Moderator: Susan Manwaring, Partner, Miller Thomson LLPPanelists: Adam Jagelewski, Director, Centre for Impact Investing, Bob Stewart, Partner, Miller Thomson LLPOrganization’s need to continually evolve and change in order to thrive in today's environment.
+Moderator: Susan Manwaring, Partner, Miller Thomson LLPPanelists: Adam Jagelewski, Director, Centre for Impact Investing, Robert Stewart, Partner, Miller Thomson LLPOrganization’s need to continually evolve and change in order to thrive in today's environment.
 One area of growing interest for organizations and funders are "pay for success" or outcome funding models.
 These types of of commercial partnerships or impact investing come in many forms.
 Join this panel as we discuss the various issues that arise both legal and from a practical experience.
 Miller Thomson LLP, MaRS Centre for Impact Investing and Heart and Stroke Foundation will share their experience implementing the first federally funded impact bond in Canada.

 Susan Manwaring, LLB